PRISMA (the Preferred Reporting Items for Systematic Reviews and Meta-Analyses)

 In many databases you can simply copy and paste the search strategy from the screen but you may also find that some databases allow you to download the search strategy (which may require less formatting than the copy and paste option).

-For a search strategy on the Ovid platform (Medline, Embase, PsycInfo, Global Health etc) take the following steps:
+For a search strategy on the Ovid platform (Medline, Embase, APA PsycInfo, Global Health etc) take the following steps:

 Examples of flow diagrams from published systematic reviews (see the PRISMA Flow Diagram for a template).